Located in Denver, CO

 When my rescue Shiba Inu was younger, she liked it a small degree.
 We lived in Chicago at the time and we rescued Akiko from Wisconsin.
 She grew up in snow.
 We played in it.
 She loved “Snow Monster,” a game we played in which I would kick snow and Akiko would chase/bite at it.
 But, there was always a limit; she hated the deep snow.
 If it was getting to her chest, she was out.
 Nope.
 And nowadays, in her sightless senior years, that is a big “NO” from her.
 She starts shaking and refuses to move when I set her down in it.
 I have to shovel out a patch of grass for her to handle business.
 SMH.
 I have become that pup parent.

 Whether they love it or hate it, they have to go out in it.
-And it is up to us parents to ensure they are safe & comfortable.
+And it’s up to us parents to ensure they are safe & comfortable.
+If you’ve ever wondered why dogs love snow in Denver, the answer often comes down to safety, comfort, and their unique personality.
 Here are a few tips according to the ASPCA

 • Remember, if it’s too cold for you, it’s probably too cold for your pet, so keep your animals inside.
 If left outdoors, pets can freeze, become disoriented, lost, stolen, injured or killed.
 In addition, don’t leave pets alone in a car during cold weather, as cars can act as refrigerators that hold in the cold and cause animals to freeze to death.

 So, as winter wraps up and those unpredictable late winter storms keep us on our toes, please stay safe and warm out there.
 Let those pup-cicles frolic & play, keep the haters comfortable in the chilly elements and maybe play a game of “snow monster” on your next walk.
+And as you watch, you might just discover your own answer to why dogs love snow in Denver.

 Maus the Chihuahua did not care for the snow.